SanJacintoJoe/Data-Infometrics-Group/README.md

 If you can dream it, we can DIG it.

 Contact us for a free custom-data consultation.

+CEO and back-end system Developer:
+Matthew Hale
+cell: 239-896-8404
+email: Mahale4366@eagle.fgcu.edu

+CTO and front-end user-interface Developer:
+Cody Gordon
+cell:
+email:

+Flat rate: $25/hour

+Basic Package: https://plotly.com/python/basic-charts/ .
+Basic plot: $25/plot.

+Statistical Package: https://plotly.com/python/statistical-charts/ Statistical plot: $50/plot.

+Scientific Package: https://plotly.com/python/scientific-charts/ Scientific plot: $50/plot.

+Financial Package: https://plotly.com/python/financial-charts/ Financial plot: $50/plot.

+3D Package: https://plotly.com/python/3d-charts/ 3d plot: $75/plot.

-Look through this library and imagine your website with leading-tech visualizations.
-Visit https://plotly.com/python/basic-charts/ to view the full library of custom plots and charts that can express the hidden meaning in your data.
+Imagine your website with the highest-tech custom plots and charts available to express the meaning in your business and data.

-We promise you will DIG your high-tech interactive visualizations!
+# We promise you will DIG your high-tech interactive visualizations!